 The following tests may be ordered:

 A medicine called prostaglandin E1 is usually used to help the blood move (circulate) into the lungs.
 This medicine keeps a blood vessel open between the pulmonary artery and aorta.
-The vessel is called a patent ductus arteriosus (PDA).
+The vessel is called a PDA.

 Multiple treatments are possible, but depend on the extent of the heart abnormalities that accompany the pulmonary valve defect.
 Potential treatments include: